Fyve-Labs/article-share/README.md

 4. Enter why you're sharing this article in the context field
 5. Select your target audience from the dropdown
 6. Review and edit the generated summary
-7. Click "Copy to Clipboard" to copy the summary
+7. Click "Copy to Clipboard" to copy the summary in Markdown format
-8. Paste the summary into your preferred sharing platform
+8. Paste the summary into your preferred sharing platform that supports Markdown (like GitHub, Slack, Discord, etc.)

 ## Development Notes